 On death before age 75, beneficiaries may take income payments tax-free.
 Lump sums on death are tax-free up to £1,073,100, with any excess taxable as income to the recipient if retirement benefits have not yet started.
-For deaths after 5 April 2024, the tax can also apply where retirement benefits have started, and lifetime lump sums (PCLS and the tax-free part of UFPLS) taken after 5 April 2024 are included when testing against the £1,073,100 threshold.
-Where the tax-free limit could be an issue, it may be preferable to set up a drawdown arrangement on death rather than taking a lump sum, with the possibility of encashing the drawdown tax-free very quickly.
+For deaths after 5 April 2024, the tax can also apply where retirement benefits have started, and lifetime tax-free lump sums (PCLS and the tax-free part of UFPLS) taken after 5 April 2024 are included when testing against the £1,073,100 threshold.
+Where the tax-free limit could be an issue, it may be preferable to set up a drawdown arrangement on death rather than taking a lump sum.
+This would allow for the possibility of encashing the drawdown tax free very quickly as the subsequent encashment from drawdown would be regarded as income, rather than a lump sum, and so would not be tested against the £1,073,100 threshold.